ppalucki/owca/docs/api.rst

 - ``values``: **List[Str]**

     Regexp to parse output from external process.
-    Has to containt "METRIC_" prefixed group to indicate location of value and suffix that will be added to metric_base_name.
+    Has to contain "METRIC_" prefixed group to indicate location of value and suffix that will be added to metric_base_name.
-    May containt "LABEL_" prefixed group to indicate location of value of label.
+    May contains "LABEL_" prefixed group to indicate location of value of label.

 Rest of arguments is described in ``External`` object above.